 It was nice to see all three Castle Ward councillors present and working together at the meeting and it was good to see that the TAB considered their presence at future TAB meetings so that their constituents' voices will be heard prior to any future changes being announced.

 Despite stating that engagement sessions are occurring over July and August.
 There is only one confirmed for today 30.07.24 @ the community centre on Great Park from 2pm until 6pm.
 Further evening ‘engagement sessions’ will be considered after the GPNA chair stated that many residents affected by the changes couldnt access daytime sessions due to work commitments.
+Future dates will be confirmed in due course.

 The TAB reported that they had little negative feedback over the changes and councillors and the GPNA chair echoed that this was totally different to what we had received.
 So could residents all please continue to voice their concerns to councillors so that they can raise this with the TAB.
 The Liberal Democrats figures and feedback was shared regarding the most recent survey regarding the bus services to Great Park.
-The main figures discussed were that out of out of 355 responses 300 residents stated that they were sad or very sad about the changes, with 74.9% of respondents stating that they simply wanted the Q3 to do as the Q3x was now going to do with a route from Great Park straight into the city centre after Gosforth.
+It is worth noting that this survey was circulated in advance of the Q3 announcement and that the survey stated that the Q3 would not operate any more, which is likely to have impacted the feedback.
+The main figures discussed were that out of 355 responses 300 residents stated that they were sad or very sad about the changes, with 74.9% of respondents stating that they simply wanted the Q3 to do as the Q3x was now going to do with a route from Great Park straight into the city centre after Gosforth.
 (Appendix 3).
 This was also raised as an argument by the Chair of GPNA as to why after COVID the bus route was seen as no longer financially viable as many residents change at Regent Centre back onto an Arriva bus to go into Newcastle city centre as pre COVID the route did not go through Jesmond.
+The TAB confirmed that the continuation of the Q3 servicing Osborne Road was taken as a commercial decision by GNE.
+TAB confirmed that bus patronage had not returned to 2019 levels pre covid.
+Note that following the meeting it was confirmed that Q3 patronage figures were 33.6% lower than 2019 after adjustment for industrial action.

 Resident facebook comments were read aloud during the meeting to the TAB regarding negative feedback to highlight the issues and concerns many residents were raising with the bus changes.
 E.g.